vamidev/vamidev/README.md

 ENG:

 Xylos is a multifunctional, innovative bot on the Discord platform.
 If you are looking for a bot that offers a lot of interesting moderation commands or 4fun, you've come to the right place!
-Add a bot by clicking [here] (https://discord.com/oauth2/authorize?client_id=731086931559186473&permissions=8&scope=bot)!
+Add a bot by clicking [here](https://discord.com/oauth2/authorize?client_id=731086931559186473&permissions=8&scope=bot)!
 The global prefix is **.**

 ### Xylos Languages: